 Cold seal adhesives are a popular choice for many flexible packaging applications, offering advantages such as increased line speeds and decreased waste.
-However, they can be subject to certain cold seal adhesive problems that impact efficiencies as well as product performance and functionality.
+However, they can be subject to certain cold seal adhesive problems that impact efficiencies as well as product performance and functionality if not resolved.

 Gain insight into some of these common problems, their causes and how to address them.